Pante/awesome-java-resources/README.md

 * [University of Helsinki's MOOC](https://java-programming.mooc.fi/) (Free) - A MOOC on Java fundamentals, video lectures are in Finnish with English subtitles.

 ### Videos
-* [Java Tutorials For Beginners](https://www.youtube.com/watch?v=eIrMbAQSU34) - A short introduction to programming in Java by "Programming With Mosh".
+* [Java Tutorials For Beginners](https://www.youtube.com/watch?v=eIrMbAQSU34) (Free) - A short introduction to programming in Java by "Programming With Mosh".

 ## Data Structures & Algorithms